 There are three ways I use Etsy:

 1. Trends.
 Working on the Who What Wear editorial team cultivated my eye for spotting trends.
 When I see one coming, I turn to Etsy to jump on it first, without investing too much in the designer version.
-This worked for pearl slides, sea shell jewellery and OTT headbands.
+This season I'm looking for waistcoats, pleated skirts, and sailor tops.

 3. International fashion.
 I've discovered so many unique brands from around the world through Etsy.
 It's a great way to source designs from parts of the globe with emerging fashion markets.